If you're experiencing difficulties with a product or your service, you can create a repair ticket to get it working correctly.

 To start the ticket, you'll need the product/service ID for the product or service you need repaired.
 Then do one of the following:

 If you know the product or service ID, type it into the Product/Service ID field.

 If you don't know the product or service ID, use the lists to search for the product or service needing repair.

-Use the lists to describe the problem you're having.
-(The options in the lists change based on the product you selected.)
+Identify the problem you're having.
+(The options in the lists change based on the Sub Type you select.)

-If you've checked that the power and equipment are working correctly, select the Verified Power and Equipment are Working checkbox.
+Check to see if the power and equipment are working and if they are, select the Verified Power and Equipment are Working checkbox.

 If you're tracking the ticket in another system at your organization, you can put that number in the Tracking Number field to make it easier to look up this repair ticket later.

 In the Contacts section, either leave yourself as the primary contact or select a different contact from the Primary Contact list or manually fill in the contact information for that person.
 (To make completing this section faster, Control Center automatically lists all users for your enterprise ID as possible contacts.)